pykao/ISLES2017-mRS-prediction/README.md

 # Prediction of Modified Rankin Scale (mRS) in Stroke Patients with Tractographic Features

+This repository extracts the tractograpic feature, other first-order features and the state-of-the-art feature from the stroke lesion.
+A random forest regressor is used with one type of feature to predict the modified Rankin Scale of stroke patients.

 ## Dataset

 [Ischemic Stroke Lesion Segmentation (ISLES) 2017](http://www.isles-challenge.org/ISLES2017/)